HydraDragonAntivirus/MrsMajor5.0/README.md

 https://github.com/itsmattkc/dotnet9x
 I'm going to improve too much so it's not only MrsMajor 3.0 modified version.

+ **Note 2**: You must run as an administrator.
+However, I didn't add an admin rights check because it would break compatibility.

 # References
 Fork of this project: https://github.com/Gork3m/MrsMajor-3.0 Fork of this project: https://github.com/acastillorobles77/MrsMajor-3.0-VB.NET